 When too much LDL cholesterol circulates in the blood, it can slowly contribute to the build up of plaque in the inner walls of the arteries.

 Why is HDL cholesterol considered good?

-About one-third to one-fourth of blood cholesterol is carried by high-density lipoprotein (HDL).
-HDL cholesterol is known as the good cholesterol because a high level of it seems to protect against heart problems.
-Medical experts think that HDL tends to carry cholesterol away from the arteries and back to the liver where it's passed from the body.
+Up to one-fourth of blood cholesterol is carried by high-density lipoprotein (HDL).
+HDL cholesterol is known as the good cholesterol because a high level of it seems to protect the cardiovascular system.
+Medical experts think that HDL tends to carry cholesterol away from the arteries and back to the liver, where it's passed from the body.
 Some experts believe that HDL removes excess cholesterol from plaque in arteries, thus slowing the buildup.

 What are triglycerides and how are they related to HDL and LDL?